SkinnyRat/SudokuSolver/Readme.md

 The main aim of this project is to take an existing but somewhat dated C++ solution to solving Sudoku puzzles (originally written by incumbent Singapore Prime Minister Lee Hsien Loong) and updating it to use modern and idiomatic C++14.
 This project doesn't aim to improve or otherwise modify the underlying algorithm applied in solving the Sudoku puzzles, rather it aims to ensure that the program design adopts an object-oriented memory-safe approach, as well as to ensure the inputs/outputs are well-guarded against malformed data.

 The user interface will be kept simple - an unsolved (incomplete) Sudoku puzzle will be fed in from an ASCII text file with a prescribed format, and the program will output the solved (completed) Sudoku puzzle on the standard output stream.
-Currently the program will expect the text file name to be predefined and display user-friendly error messages should the file contents not be formatted according to the expected format.
+Currently the program expects the text file name to be specified in the code and displays user-friendly error messages should the file contents not be formatted according to the expected format.
 This program also offers a function to convert puzzles stored on a single line to the format used in the program.

 <br>